-1. Crisis assessment and intervention;

-- 2. Symptom management; - 3.
+- 1. Crisis assessment and intervention; - 2.
+Symptom management; - 3.
 Individual counseling; - 4.
 Medication administration, monitoring, education and documentation; - 5.
 Skills restoration to enable self-care and daily life management, including utilization of public transportation, maintenance of living environment, money management, meal preparation, nutrition and health, locating and maintaining a home, skills in landlord/tenant negotiations and renter's rights and responsibilities; - 6.
 Social and interpersonal skills rehabilitation necessary to participate in community based activities including but not limited to those necessary for functioning in a work, educational, leisure or other community environment; - 7.
 Peer support, supporting strategies for symptom/behavior management.
-This occurs through providing expertise about the recovery process, peer counseling to members with their families, as well as other rehabilitation and support functions as coordinated within the context of a comprehensive treatment plan; - 8.
-Addiction treatment and education, including counseling, relapse prevention, harm reduction, anger and stress management; - 9.
+This occurs through providing expertise about the recovery process, peer counseling to members with their families, as well as other rehabilitation and support functions as coordinated within the context of a comprehensive treatment plan;

+- 8. Addiction treatment and education, including counseling, relapse prevention, harm reduction, anger and stress management; - 9.
 Referral and linkage or direct assistance to ensure that members obtain the basic necessities of daily life, including primary and specialty medical care, social and financial supports; - 10.
 Education, support and consultation to members' families and other major supports; - 11.
 Monitoring and follow-up to help determine if services are being delivered as set forth in the treatment plan and if the services are adequate to address the member's changing needs or status; - 12.
 Assist the member in applying for benefits.
-At a minimum, this includes Social Security Income, Medicaid and Patient Assistance Program enrollment; and - 13.
-For those members with forensic involvement, the team will liaise with the forensic coordinators as appropriate, further providing advocacy, education and linkage with the criminal justice system to ensure the member's needs are met in regards to their judicial involvement, and that they are compliant with the court orders.
+At a minimum, this includes Social Security Income, Medicaid and Patient Assistance Program enrollment; - 13.
+For those members with forensic involvement, the team will liaise with the forensic coordinators as appropriate, further providing advocacy, education and linkage with the criminal justice system to ensure the member's needs are met in regards to their judicial involvement, and that they are compliant with the court orders; and - 14.
+IPS services including ongoing exploration of employment interest, job search, job placement, job coaching, and follow-along supports.

-Documentation shall be consistent with the Dartmouth Assertive Community Treatment Scale (DACTS), which is an ACT Fidelity Scale found in the SAMHSA toolkit for ACT.
+Documentation shall be consistent with the Dartmouth Assertive Community Treatment Scale (DACTS), and the SAMHSA toolkit for ACT.